Skip to main content

 Reflective listeningAt any hour, for any duration

-Structured exercises12 exercises: grounding, thought work, activation, ACT, self-compassion, regulation
+Structured exercises13 exercises across grounding, breathing, thought work, behavioral activation, ACT, self-compassion, and emotion regulation

 Attuned acknowledgmentReflects the user's specific situation — no generic empathy